bouyang/bouyang/README.md

 # Hello, I'm Brian Ouyang! 👋

 I’m a software engineer with strong analytical skills and extensive experience working in teams.
-I excel at problem-solving and am passionate about expanding my technical expertise while tackling complex challenges through critical thinking and continuous learning.
+I excel at problem-solving and am passionate about expanding my technical expertise and have a proven ability to turn tough problems into well-structured, maintainable, and scalable software.

 ## 🚀 Latest Project